liflab/beepbeep-3-palettes/Readme.md

 is automatically created.
 Code coverage is also computed with [JaCoCo](http://www.eclemma.org/jacoco/); a detailed report is available in the folder `tests/coverage`.

+### Creating a fat Zip file

+Once all the palettes have been built, a (fat) zip file containing all the generated JARs can be creating by typing:

+    ant zip

+in the root folder of this repository.
+The resulting file will be called `beepbeep-3-palettes-vYYYYMMDD.zip`, where `YYYYMMDD` is the current date.
+Some precompiled bundles are available in GitHub's *Releases* page, but they may not contain the latest version of each palette.
+Use at your own risk!

 Warning                                                          {#warning}
 -------